Stewardship of Play

 Co-construction of the Concept of Play

-The first day of the Program Planning class I invited participants to begin an investigation of the concept of play by playing.
+The first day of the first course in our early childhood program, I invited participants to begin an investigation of the concept of play by playing.
 I offered them tubs of my large set of Cleversticks (any open-ended material can work, but this is the best one I have found for adults) and invited them to play for about 12 minutes.
 That was it.
 Simply play.
 Go.

 As they played, I video taped as many people as I could right at the very beginning — the first two minutes of play.
 Some grabbed a bunch out of the basket, some grabbed two and stuck them together, some watched, etc. About 3 minutes later I again taped the same people.
 At about 8 minutes in I taped again, but this time focused on the social dynamics in various groups.
 When the timer rang, they cleaned up, and I prepared my video for playback.